Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 it turned out to be very hard to create a good type-checking due to, first of all, JavaScript's flexibility.
 One always needs to impose a certain number of rules to follow to make a JavaScript compiler effective.
 For many years, we’ve seen around a number of solutions including Closure Compiler and GWT from Google, a bunch of C#-to-JavaScript compilers and others.

-This was, for sure, one of the questions why TypeScript team were striving to solve: to create a language that would inherit flexibility of JavaScript while would have, at the same, effective type-checking with minimum amount of effort required from the user.
-There should have been some kind of the [middle way](https://en.wikipedia.org/wiki/Middle_Way).
+This was, for sure, one of the problems the TypeScript team were striving to solve: to create a language that would inherit the flexibility of JavaScript while, at the same time, having effective type-checking with minimum effort required from the user.
+There should have been some kind of [middle way](https://en.wikipedia.org/wiki/Middle_Way).
 And they found it, having introduced the type declaration files.
-These are files of special kind where you describe interfaces your classes expose along with signatures of the methods and types of the parameters they take, so that TypeScript will be able to refer to these files to verify correctness of your class's API.
+These are files of a special kind where you describe interfaces your classes expose along with signatures of the methods and types of the parameters they take, so that TypeScript will be able to refer to these files to verify the correctness of your class's API.
-Of course, flexibility is still there which means if you don’t want to declare types you can skip them right away.
+Of course, the flexibility is still there which means if you don’t want to declare types you can skip them right away.

-Usage of the declaration files was mentioned multiple time in this tutorial before with the `/// <reference path=".." />` syntax.
+Usage of the declaration files was mentioned multiple times in this tutorial with the `/// <reference path=".." />` syntax.
 By this way, we tell TypeScript what declaration files to check when it is compiling a particular .ts-file.

 As you may have noticed, Angular2-Meteor package itself installs a number of these files into the **typings** folder.
 Some of them have names `angular2.d.ts` and `meteor.d.ts`, which, as you can guess, are used to verify that API of Meteor and Angular 2 are being used correctly in your code.

-But let’s create own declaration file to learn this type-checking better.
+But let’s create our own declaration file in order to learn this type-checking better.
 Keep in mind, type-checking is not delivered in the outputted JavaScript.
 It is only extra sugar for your development environment, and adds no weight to the outputted .js file.

 ## Type Declaration Files